It’s a type of publishing deal.

 In an administration agreement, you — the songwriter — maintain creative control of your copyright and pay usually about 10% to 25% of your publisher’s share in the form of an administrative fee.
 Publishing administrators do not own your copyright at any point during or after the term of the agreement.

-Administration agreements ordinarily do not include any creative services, and focus solely on administrative duties such as properly registering your songs with collection societies around the world as well as collecting royalties on your behalf.
-Admin deals can occasionally include an advance, which must be recouped in the same way as in a co-publishing deal.
+Administration agreements do not include creative services.
+They focus solely on administrative duties, such as properly registering your songs with global societies and collecting royalties on your behalf.
+Administration deals occasionally include an advance as well, but it must be recouped in the same manner as any publishing deal.

 Want to keep up with Songtrust for frequent music and publishing updates?